NewsBlogResourcesContact

 No. This is a rule change from 2024, due to the difficulty caused by the extra load on the platform.
 The audio and video clips that competitors use in their presentations have caused an unmanageable load on the tournament dashboard.
 The lack of audio and video should help this event run online without as many technical difficulties.

-• Can I use characterization in my digital presentation?
+• Can I use characterization in my Digital Presentation?

 Characterization refers to acting or speaking in a manner other than that of the speaker.
 There is no rule that prohibits characterization in a platform speech.
 Judges will determine the appropriateness of the delivery for the speech event.